Nine reasons for San Antonio golfers to be thankful

 San Antonio gets FBS college football

 The Roadrunners may not rival the Texas Longhorns, but San Antonio has a college football team at the University of Texas-San Antonio.
-Led by former Miami (Fla.) coach Larry Coker, the team competes in the Western Athletic Conference and plays in the 65,000-seat Alamodome.
+Led by former Miami (Fla.) coach Larry Coker, the team competes in Conference USA and plays in the 65,000-seat Alamodome.